 Resulting symptoms include aching abdominal pain, nausea, uncomfortable bloating, crippling cramping, diarrhea, flatulence, and borborygmi (stomach growling).
 The severity of these manifestations depends on how much lactase remains in an individual’s body as well as how much lactose is consumed in one sitting.
 While the symptoms of being lactose normal are rarely dangerous, they are undeniably unpleasant and can often interfere with the daily routines of a person’s life.

-After examining the demographic statistics for those who are lactose normal, many medical experts have suggested that the condition has a genetic basis, as it is prevalent primarily in communities of color.
+After examining the demographic statistics for those who are lactose normal, many medical experts have suggested that the condition has a genetic basis, as it is prevalent primarily in black and brown communities.
 While the total amount of lactase in the body is high at birth for the majority of infants, regardless of ethnicity, this amount drops dramatically around ages five to seven in non-Caucasians and other groups of people who do not have a traditionally dairy-heavy diet.

 While 95% of Asians, 60-80% of African Americans and Ashkenazi Jews, 80-100% of American Indians, and 50-80% of Latinx are lactose normal, only a very small proportion of individuals of northern European descent experience any pain as a result of consuming lactose-filled milk products.